PauseAI/pauseai-website/src/posts/risks.md

 Creating fake media is not new, but AI makes it much cheaper and much more realistic.
 An AI-generated image of an explosion caused [panic sells in Wall Street](https://www.euronews.com/next/2023/05/23/fake-news-about-an-explosion-at-the-pentagon-spreads-on-verified-accounts-on-twitter).
 We might soon see social media be flooded with fake discussions and opinions, and fake news articles that are indistinguishable from real ones.

-This could erode the trust we have in our society.
-It could threaten the fundamentals of our democracy even more than social media did.
+This leads to polarization between various groups of people, who believe in different sources of information and narratives, and through consuming distorted representations of what's happening escalate their differences until culminating on violent and anti-democratic responses.

 ### Deepfakes and impersonification

-Deepafakes not only can steal famous people identities and create disinformation, but can impersonate you too.
+Fake content created with AI, also called deepfakes, not only can steal famous people identities and [create disinformation](https://time.com/6565446/biden-deepfake-audio/), but they can also impersonate you.
-Anyone with photos, videos, or audios of someone and enough knowledge, can create deepfakes of them (soon in real time and with high quality) and use them to commit fraud, harass them, or create sexually nonconsensual material (which it's already common).
+Anyone with photos, videos, or audios of someone and enough knowledge, can create deepfakes of them and use them to commit fraud, harass them, or create sexually nonconsensual material (which it's already common).
+If AI capabilities keep increasing, deepfakes will be easier to create, and of better quality.
+Even in real time.

 ### Biases and discrimination